bitprj/BitUniversity/Week4-Introduction-to-data-visualization-and-graphs-with-matplotlib/README.md

 - medianhousevalue
 - ocean_proximity

+## Malnutrition
+Malnutrition continues to be the reason for making children much more vulnerable to diseases and death.
+There are 4 broad types of malnutrition: wasting, stunting, underweight and overweight.

+- Severe Wasting - % of children aged 0–59 months who are below minus three standard deviations from median weight-for-height
+- Wasting – Moderate and severe: % of children aged 0–59 months who are below minus two standard deviations from median weight-for-height
+- Overweight – Moderate and severe: % aged 0-59 months who are above two standard deviations from median weight-for-height
+- Stunting – Moderate and severe: % of children aged 0–59 months who are below minus two standard deviations from median height-for-age
+- Underweight – Moderate and severe: % of children aged 0–59 months who are below minus two standard deviations from median weight-for-age
+Inspiration

+Which countries bear the greatest share of all forms of malnutrition?
+% of stunted, overweight and wasted children under 5, by country income classification

 ## Learning Objectives
 For this week our main focus will be to visualize our data when it's loaded in a Pandas DataFrame.
 For this we will be using **matplotlib** and **pandas**.
 You are familiar with pandas by now but matplotlib is new to you.
 Therefore, understanding and using the tools provided through matplotlib will be our main focus.
 By the end of the week you wil be able to implement the following ```commands```:
 - Understand how  ```pyplot``` works and how to you can make customized plots using it.